mlibrary/chipmunk/PRINCIPLES.md

     beneficial for metadata aggregation and facilitates searching across collections.

-\

 Interoperable metadata typically benefits reusability while constraining flexibility.
-HathiTrust benefits from the reusability of MARC metadata in a variety of contexts, but is currently struggling with the issue of how to store and make use of other kinds of metadata that doesn\'t align well with MARC.
+HathiTrust benefits from the reusability of MARC metadata in a variety of contexts, but is currently struggling with the issue of how to store and make use of other kinds of metadata that doesn't align well with MARC.
 In Samvera-based systems, RDF and Linked Data have the potential to allow us to benefit from standard vocabularies while allowing substantial flexibility and extensibility, but current use is limited and internal-facing only.

-### Descriptive metadata managed in external system {#DigitalPreservationPrinciples-Descriptivemetadatamanagedinexternalsystem}
+### Descriptive metadata managed in external system

 *Descriptive metadata is managed separately from preservation storage of content, either to avoid implementation of functionality that already